robbinsm8107/configure-ad/README.md

 <img src="https://i.imgur.com/tXTjIhm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once Active Directory has been set up with the Domain Controller, we then created Organizational Units (OU).
-We named these OU _EMPLOYEES and _ADMINS, this naming convention was to make it easier to differentiate from the OU that were automatically created by the installation of Active Directory.
+We named these OU _EMPLOYEES and _ADMINS, this naming convention was used to make it easier to differentiate from the OU that were automatically created by the installation of Active Directory.
 We then created a Jane Doe account and set them with Domain Administrator privileges to use for the rest of this demonstration as a live Administrator user.  </p>
 <br />

 <p>